Black-eyed pea: North America

-"Hoppin' John", made of black-eyed peas or field peas, rice, and pork, is a traditional dish of parts of the Southern United States.
+"Hoppin' John", made of black-eyed peas or field peas, rice, and pork, is a traditional dish in parts of the Southern United States.

 Texas caviar, another traditional dish in the American South, is made from black-eyed peas marinated in vinaigrette-style dressing and chopped garlic.

 South America

 In Brazil's northeastern state of Bahia, especially in the city of Salvador, black-eyed peas (named "feijão fradinho" there) are used in a traditional street food of West African cuisine origin called acarajé.
-The beans are peeled and mashed, and the resulting paste is made into balls and deep fried in dendê.
+The beans are peeled and mashed, and the resulting paste is made into balls and deep-fried in dendê.
 Acarajé is typically served split in half and stuffed with vatapá, caruru, diced green and red tomatoes, fried sun-dried shrimp and homemade hot sauce.

 In the northern part of Colombia, they are used to prepare a fritter called buñuelo.
 The beans are immersed in water for a few hours to loosen their skins and soften them.
 The skins are then removed either by hand or with the help of a manual grinder.
 Once the skins are removed, the bean is ground or blended, and eggs are added, which produces a soft mix.
 The mix is fried in hot oil.
 It makes a nutritious breakfast meal.

 In Guyana, South America, and Trinidad and Tobago, it is one of the most popular type of beans cooked with rice, the main one being red kidney beans, also referred to as red beans.
 It is also cooked as a snack or appetizer on its own.
 On New Year's Eve (referred to as Old Year's Night in Guyana and Suriname), families cook a traditional dish called cook-up rice.
 The dish comprises rice, black-eyed peas, and other peas and a variety of meats cooked in coconut milk and seasonings.
 According to tradition, cook-up rice should be the first thing consumed in the New Year for good luck.
 Cook-up rice is also made as an everyday dish.

-Nutritional benefits

-This vegetable is a decent source of complex starches, fiber, and numerous fundamental nutrients and minerals.
-One cup or 165 grams (g) of cooked black-eyed peas contains: